Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

 host.
 This allows for an endpoint to be isolated during investigation.

-The feature was sometimes used by about 30% of users and always used by 12%, making it a popular feature.
+The feature was "sometimes used" by about 30% of users and "always used" by 12%, making it a popular feature.

 ## How is Velociraptor deployed?

 Velociraptor is a very light weight solution, typically taking a few minutes to provision a new deployment.
-For many of our users, Velociraptor is used in an Incident Response context on an as needed basis (46%).
+For many of our users, Velociraptor is used in an Incident Response context on an as-needed basis (46%).
 Other users, prefer a more permanent deployment (25%).

 For larger environments, Velociraptor also supports multi-server